-A 1553 network (or bus in older terms) is a heterogeneous architecture where the various computers (terminals) on the network have a master/slave relationship.
-Message communication is controlled by one master terminal called the Bus Controller (BC).
-The BC initiates all communications between computer end points, which are called Remote Terminals (RTs).
-There can also be passive Monitor terminals that "sniff" or record bus traffic (message packets).
+A 1553 network (or "data bus" in older terms) is a heterogeneous architecture where the various computers (terminals) on the network have a master/slave relationship.
+Message communication is controlled by one master terminal/computer called the Bus Controller (BC).
+The BC initiates all communications between computer-network end points, which are called Remote Terminals (RTs).
+There can also be passive Monitor terminals ("Bus Monitor - BM") that "sniff" or record bus traffic (message packets).

 The standard does not describe anything about application processes beyond the layer two data link protocol, so it is completely up to the system designer to architect the message frequencies and physical bus patterns.
-Since the 1553 topology consists of one central BC computer initiating all communications, very deterministic message timing (to the tens of microseconds, but usually 100s of microseconds) can be achieved.
+Since the 1553 topology consists of one central BC computer initiating all communications, very deterministic message timing (to the tens of microseconds, but usually 100s/1000s of microseconds) can be achieved.